farchanakbar/farchanakbar/README.md

   I have an interest in working in the field of data science and machine learning, here I present a model creation project for data science and machine learning
 </p>
 <p align="center">
   I hope you like it!
-Keep learning and stay awesome😎
+Keep learning and stay cool😎
 </p>
 <!-- icon gif -->
 <p align = "center">